UTogether2020: A Roadmap for the University of Toronto

 During the initial phase of the crisis, most on-campus research operations and labs were safely closed down, with the exception of some critical time-sensitive and COVID-19 research.
 We supported a range of fabrication and manufacturing efforts across the three campuses (e.g., 3-D printing, N95 mask testing, etc.); launched a COVID-19 Action Fund and Institutional Strategic Initiatives (ISI) to coordinate and provide approximately $9 million in funding for 36 pandemic-related research projects; maintained relations with our hospital partners; and developed a website to collect and promote COVID-19 volunteer opportunities.

 We are planning to restart research activities in compliance with public health directives and guidelines, and institutional considerations.
-A principles and planning document is available and includes guidance on which research activities will be phased in first.
+A Principles for Research Recovery and Adaptation document is available and includes guidance on which research activities will be phased in first.
+Accompanying the Principles are two companions: (1) Approach for Research Recovery and Adaptation – which outlines the process and risk assessment considerations for gradual and controlled research recovery and adaption on- and off-campus and (2) COVID-19 Guideline for Reopening Research which provides strategies and the University’s requirements for making research spaces ready for re-entry or increased occupancy.

 The COVID-19 pandemic has reminded us of the importance of building an understanding, caring community.
 Since March, we have been working hard to protect the health and well-being of all members of our community.
 We have ensured that our students completed their term.
 We have provided accommodation to those students unable to return home, and we launched emergency bursary funds for those students in need of help due to the pandemic.
 For the city and public at large, we continued to conduct critical research focused on COVID-19 and supported a range of fabrication and manufacturing efforts for PPE.